HGTV (UK & Ireland): On-air identity

-Following the rebrand to Home, the idents now feature a virtual tour of a home of varying sorts, with various features pointed out by text, usually of a comical nature.
-These include identifying the pet cat as "5th Flatmate", dirt on the floor as "Old carpet, new mud", a carpet as a "trip hazard", some old suitcases as the "DVD cabinet" and an ornament having "survived 3 moves and 2 extensions".
+Following the rebrand to Home, the idents featured a virtual tour of a home of varying sorts, with various features pointed out by text, usually of a comical nature.
+These included identifying the pet cat as "5th Flatmate", dirt on the floor as "Old carpet, new mud", a carpet as a "trip hazard", some old suitcases as the "DVD cabinet" and an ornament having "survived 3 moves and 2 extensions".
 The home logo outside of the circle then forms up over the centre of the scene.
-Scenes from homes are also used in promotion graphics and 'stings' which show the channel name during advert breaks.
+Scenes from homes were also used in promotion graphics and "stings" which showed the channel name during advert breaks.

-Home became HGTV on 21 January 2020.
+Home was rebranded as HGTV on 21 January 2020.